alejandro-ao/open-deep-research-w-firecrawl/README.md

 ## Run
 - `uv run main.py`
 - Enter your query when prompted.
-The final consolidated report is written to `research_result.md`.
+The final consolidated report and all subagent reports are written to `reports/YYYYMMDD_HHMMSS/`.

 ## Workflow Diagram
-- The full workflow operates exactly as in the attached diagram: plan → tasks → coordinator → parallel sub‑agents → coordinator synthesis → final result.
-The coordinator and sub‑agents run on open HF‑hosted models via Inference Providers, and the agent framework is `smolagents` (HF).
+- The workflow: plan → tasks → coordinator → **parallel sub‑agents** → **chief editor synthesis** → final result.
+All agents run on open HF‑hosted models via Inference Providers using the `smolagents` framework.

 ## File Map
 - `main.py`: CLI entry point that runs the pipeline and writes the final report.